schmidtkevina/dice.js/readme.md

 ## Code Example

 //create the dice;

 var dice = new Dice(6, 6);

 //roll the dice;

 dice.roll();

 //get and store the result of the dice;

 var diceResult = dice.getResultOfDice()

 //loop over the results

 for( i=0; i<diceResult.length; i++ )

 {

     //add to the outputOfDice string;

     outputOfDice += diceResult[i] + " ";

 }

 //show me the money!;

 alert( outputOfDice );

-There is a full exampl in the index.html file in the repo.
+There is a full example in the index.html file in the repo.

 ## Motivation